msm-code/GhidraCtrlP/README.md

 In general, this script may not work efficiently with large programs (only startup time was optimized for now).

+There's also a primitive calculator included:

+* `=` - Eval the provided text (as python without locals/globals).
+Will display numbers and strings in various formats (including hexencode/decode).

 **Other notes**

 The plugin tries to use `"FiraCode Nerd Font Mono"` font, and if that fails it falls back to `"Monospaced"`.